Last updated on March 8, 2019 to include language about the United Kingdom.

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Acadamigo is subject to the investigatory and enforcement powers of the US Federal Trade Commission.
 In certain situations, Acadamigo may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-Under the Onward Transfer Principle, Acadamigo remains responsible and liable for any personal data from EU member countries or Switzerland that we share with third parties for external processing on our behalf.
+Under the Onward Transfer Principle, Acadamigo remains responsible and liable for any personal data from EU member countries, the United Kingdom, or Switzerland that we share with third parties for external processing on our behalf.

 If you have questions or concerns regarding our privacy practices, please contact us at firstname.lastname@example.org.
 If you have privacy or data-use concerns that we have not addressed to your satisfaction, please contact JAMS, our US-based third-party dispute resolution provider (free of charge) at https://www.jamsadr.com/eu-us-privacy-shield.
 In the event that your concern still hasn't been sufficiently addressed, you may be entitled to a binding arbitration under Privacy Shield and its Principles, described more fully at https://www.privacyshield.gov/article?id=ANNEX-I-introduction.